curiousben/Room-Infrastructure/microservices/Filter/design/core_design.md

 Due to overhead looking through multi-deminsional objects only comparing strings and numbers makes filtering easier.
 There is a in-built javascript function includes() for sub-strings and "===" for exact comparison for strings and numbers.

 - Filtering results will only result in a binary outcome.

+Since this microservice is not a transformer microservice we shouldn't modify any data so it naturally should be a true or false outcome when a processign a message.

 ## Future